-- In Configure Settings Authentication & Authorization, click Windows Authentication NTLMv2 (deprecated). - 2 Select your authorization method: - Allow authenticated users to access all published sessions - Use LDAP to restrict access to session
+- In Configure Settings Authentication & Authorization, click Windows Authentication NTLMv2 (deprecated). - 2.
+Select your authorization method: - · Allow authenticated users to access all published sessions - Use LDAP to restrict access to session

-NOTE: The same server will be used for Windows (Active Directory) authentication and LDAP authorization.
+The same server will be used for Windows (Active Directory) authentication and LDAP authorization.

-- 3 Click +ADD and proceed according to your selected authorization method. - If you are not using LDAP, continue with the steps to Configure Windows Authentication -NTLMv2 (without LDAP) Configure Windows Single Sign-on (without LDAP) - If you are using LDAP to restrict access, continue with Use LDAP to restrict access to Single Sign-on sessions.
+- 3. Click +ADD and proceed according to your selected authorization method. - If you are not using LDAP, continue with the steps to Configure Windows Authentication -NTLMv2 (without LDAP) - If you are using LDAP to restrict access, continue with Use LDAP to restrict access to Single Sign-on sessions.